vessels-tech/4pbot/docs/4pbot_0.1_script.md

 #### 2.2 Outcomes
 - __TODO__ What does success for 0.1 look like?
+- People use this to let us know of problems
 - One goal for this feature could be to establish 4Pbot as a trusted third party which
 	- Can better evaluate the effectiveness of programs *govt oriented*
 	- Can take action to help resolve issues on behalf of a client *client oriented*